Pet Custody Attorney

 To address these factors, the court will expect an array of evidence from both parties.
 Simply put, the judge will not accept your word as proof.
 You’ll need to supply as much paperwork and documentation as possible to prove you are the primary owner.
 You may even consider adding witness testimony, whenever relevant.

-Although your pet is legally treated as property, their wellbeing will generally be taken into account by the Colorado court system.
+Although your pet is legally treated as property, their wellbeing will generally be taken into account by the court system.
 If the court determines that you are unable to provide your pet an adequate quality of life as compared to your ex-partner, then it is unlikely to grant you ownership over the pet moving forward.

-However, it is worth noting that some Colorado judges place more weight on their determination regarding which owner can provide the pet with the best possible life, while others remain concerned with who has legal ownership over the pet.
+However, it is worth noting that some judges place more weight on their determination regarding which owner can provide the pet with the best possible life, while others remain concerned with who has legal ownership over the pet.
 An animal lawyer is your best resource for industry knowledge regarding the way judges in your area typically approach issues of animal ownership.
 Then, together you can gather the most convincing evidence to help you earn custody over the animal.

 What Evidence Should You Show to Demonstrate Ownership of a Pet?